idaholab/moose/modules/reactor/doc/content/source/meshgenerators/CoreMeshGenerator.md

 This object is designed to be used in the Reactor MeshGenerator workflow, which also consists of [`ReactorMeshParams`](ReactorMeshParams.md), [`PinMeshGenerator`](PinMeshGenerator.md), and [`AssemblyMeshGenerator`](AssemblyMeshGenerator.md).

-The `CoreMeshGenerator` object generates core-like reactor geometry structures in either square or hexagonal geometries with `reporting ID` and block ID assignments.
+The `CoreMeshGenerator` object generates core-like reactor geometry structures in either square or hexagonal geometries with block ID assignments and reporting (extra integer) IDs, as described in [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md and [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md).
 There is expected to only be a single `CoreMeshGenerator` in a Mesh definition.

 This object automates the use and functionality of the [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) for cartesian  reactor geometry, [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md) for hexagonal reactor geometry and, if extruding to three dimensions, the [`FancyExtruderGenerator'](FancyExtruderGenerator.md) through the use of the `MeshSubgenerator` functionality and supporting functionality from [`RenameBoundaryGenerator`](RenameBoundaryGenerator.md) and [`PlaneIDMeshGenerator'](PlaneIDMeshGenerator.md).
 In addition to the functionality of the `MeshGenerators` used, this object also automates boundary ID and name assignment.